Davenchy/hotclip/README.md

 # HotClip

-- This script will memories text you copy and whenever you press a hotkey it will save the text to a file
+- This script will memories text you copy and whenever you press a hotkey it will save it to a file

 ## Modules to install